StreamlabsSupport/Streamlabs-Desktop/README.md

 ## Capture Not Working (Black Screen)

 * Run Streamlabs OBS as Administrator.
-* Run both Streamlabs OBS and the game as Administrator.
+    - Right click the shortcut on your desktop and select `Run as Administrator`.
 * Have Streamlabs OBS installed in Program Files (default install location).
     - Some games and Windows Store games, like Sea of Thieves, need this due to given additional permissions.
 * Use `Capture Specific Window` mode if using Game Capture and/or toggle anti-cheat hook.